oviya-lakshmi/AIT-Connect/README.md

 # AIT Connect

-A responsive React.js-based college website developed for Agni Institute of Technology that provides students and visitors with a centralized platform to explore academic programs, admissions, campus facilities, institutional information, and student resources through a modern and interactive web interface.
+A responsive React.js-based college website that provides students and visitors with a centralized platform to explore academic programs, admissions, campus facilities, institutional information, and student resources through a modern and interactive web interface.

 ---